oncody/civ-board-game-2010/README.md

 #### Construct Building
 Requirements:
-1. The technology to be unlocked corresponding to this building
+1. Every building requires a specific technology to be researched to unlock it
+1. Each city can only have a single building with a star in its outskirts
 1. Cannot be built on top of an enemy figure
-1. Each city can only have a single building with a star in its outskirts

 Place this building in your city's outskirts.
-You may replace an existing building, wonder, or great person.
+You may replace an existing building, wonder, or noble.
 If it's a wonder, you lose the wonder card.
-If it's a great person, you will lose a corresponding great person card.
+If it's a noble, you will lose a corresponding noble card.
 If you build a water building on a water square, that square is still considered to be water for the sake of movement.
 Buildings are limited

 #### Construct Wonder
 Requirements:
 1. Each city can only have 1 wonder
 1. Cannot be built on top of an enemy figure

 Place this wonder in your city's outskirts.
-You may replace an existing building, wonder, or great person tile.
+You may replace an existing building, wonder, or noble.
 If it's a wonder, you lose the wonder card.
-If it's a great person tile, you will lose the great person card.
+If it's a noble, you will lose the noble card.
 Replace the wonder from the market.
 1. A blockaded wonder prevents use of the corresponding wonder card
 1. An obsoleted wonder removes the corresponding wonder card but leaves the wonder tile
 1. When a wonder tile is destroyed, remove the corresponding wonder card